-The Philadelphia Fed will host its Fed Listens event on Friday, May 17, starting with a community tour in Camden, NJ, focusing on the critical intersection of education, employment and labor market dynamics.
+The Philadelphia Fed hosted its Fed Listens event on Friday, May 17, 2019, starting with a community tour in Camden, NJ, focusing on the critical intersection of education, employment and labor market dynamics.
 Stakeholders will share some of the workforce development challenges in the postindustrial city of Camden and highlight solutions that are helping to connect low- and moderate-income (LMI) residents to quality jobs.

-The program will include remarks from both Philadelphia Fed President Patrick T. Harker and Federal Reserve Board Vice Chair Richard H. Clarida, as well as discussions on the impact of monetary policy on economic growth and economic opportunity.
-Attendees will have the opportunity to reflect on how monetary policy affects business growth, job creation, household financial stability, job access, and economic mobility.
+The program included remarks from both Philadelphia Fed President Patrick T. Harker and Federal Reserve Board Vice Chair Richard H. Clarida, as well as discussions on the impact of monetary policy on economic growth and economic opportunity.
+Attendees had the opportunity to reflect on how monetary policy affects business growth, job creation, household financial stability, job access, and economic mobility.

 For more information on the Fed Listens events and Fed policy actions and communications, please visit the Board of Governors’ website.

 President and CEO, Federal Reserve Bank of Philadelphia

 Vice Chair, Board of Governors of the Federal Reserve System

 Panel 1: Monetary Policy and Economic Growth

 - Alex Costabile, Vice President of Strategy, Wawa

 - Julia H. Klein, Chairwoman and CEO, C.H.
 Briggs Company